 When is a micro-cap stock worth buying?
 Here’s how to tell whether it’s worth buying, or whether it’s just hype—with examples of micro-cap stocks to buy (or avoid) today.

-Since launching Cabot Micro-Cap Insider earlier this year, I regularly receive questions about micro caps that have caught investor attention—people want to know which micro-cap stocks to buy.
+Since launching Cabot Micro-Cap Insider last year, I regularly receive questions about micro-caps that have caught investor attention.
+People naturally ask about which micro-cap stocks to buy.

 Third, the number of shares outstanding has grown exponentially.

 This means that management has pumped up its stock price via promotional press releases and then sold additional stock, diluting existing shareholders.